 One: Back Labor

 I briefly read on back labor in a few stories and books.
 I didn’t realize the amount of pain that comes with it.
 Having one labor with back labor, and the other two with normal contractions, I can tell you its worse.
 Back labor is incredibly painful, and it takes over your whole body.
 Totally unexpected because my baby was head down and facing the right way at my last ultrasound.
-He came out head up and an arm out.
+He came outface up and an arm out.
 I had no idea that was possible after he was the right way so late in the game.
 Prepare yourself for all options on this one.
 You never know when a baby can turn in just a few hours leading up to delivery.
 If you do have to go through back labor, I actually found it more comfortable to turn on my side and lay on the hospital bed.
 My head was pounding, I was hyperventilating and screaming.
 Everything also happened very quickly, so there wasn’t a lot of opportunity to try various positions.
 Some moms say standing and leaning over something, while someone pushes on your back helps.
 If this happens to you, don’t consider yourself weak.
 It will be over!

 Two: The Epidural Process

 I was screaming for the epidural.
 The thought of it not working wasn’t even an idea in my head.
 Because my first labor was back labor, I would’ve donated an arm to get it.
 I also had no idea you had to hold still while getting the epidural.
 This was single-handedly one of the hardest things I’ve ever had to do.
 Mid contractions, holding still and allowing a big fat needle into my back.
 It didn’t work, and I had to get it again.
 Apparently this is fairly common.
 It happened again with my second delivery.
 I basically gave birth naturally on the second pregnancy because it was so late by the time they got it to work.
 Needless to say, the epidural process, if you are going to do it, is a bit more involved than just getting a shot.
 All the birth stories I read never really went into full detail on this, and I never thought to look it up.
 It is imperative that you hold still while getting the epidural, so make sure to ask for it before the contractions become unbearable.

 Three: How Fast It Can Happen